ChatInject: Abusing Chat Templates for Prompt Injection in LLM Agents: Cross-Model Transferability of ChatInject

 Using all models' templates introduced in Section~\ref{sec:experimental_setup}, we build a mixture-of-templates (\textit{MoT}) wrapper.
 For each role tag (system, user, assistant), we concatenate a random permutation of all templates; the permutation is shared across tags to preserve tag-wise ordering.
 We attack three backbones (Qwen-3, GPT-oss, Llama-4) on AgentDojo and report \textit{ASR}.
 To assess stability, we repeat the experiment over five random seeds.

 As shown in Figure~\ref{fig:MoT}, \textit{MoT} consistently exceeds the \textit{Default InjecPrompt} in \textit{ASR} across all three models.
-Moreover, compared to arbitrary \textit{single}, which fluctuates depending on whether the chosen template happens to align with the target, \textit{MoT} exhibits lower variance across seeds.
+Moreover, unlike the arbitrary \textit{single-template} baseline, which shows relatively wide error bars because the ASR spikes when the injected template coincides with the target model’s own template, \textit{MoT} exhibits substantially lower variance across seeds.
 As a result, \textit{MoT is an effective attack in the unknown-backbone setting}: bundling all candidate templates increases the likelihood of hitting the native wrapper, yielding higher and more stable \textit{ASR}.
 We provide further analysis in Appendix~\ref{sec:detailed_mot_anlaysis}.